Dimisam/Final-Course-Project/README.md

 ## Installation

-At the top of the script are mentioned the libraries need for running the script.
+At the top of the script are mentioned the libraries need for running the script (Pandas, Sklearn, Matplotlib, Scipy, Seaborn, statsmodels).
 Please make sure you have installed all of them, otherwise you can install them with the command

     pip install [package]